christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-Where `n`, a positive integer, is the number of words (elements), `k` is their rank and s--which is equal to or greater than zero--is the value characterizing the distribution, or the parameter that determines the shape of the distribution.
+Where `n`, a positive integer, is the number of words (elements), `k` is their rank and `s`--which is equal to or greater than zero--is the value characterizing the distribution, or the parameter that determines the shape of the distribution.
 The heavy-tails of this distribution can be modeled with an `s` close to `1`, and the formula is used to predict the frequency of the words of rank `k` out of a sum of `N` elements.

 The collective number of occurrences of each user in the dataset appears synonymous with the head, curve and tail of the Zipf distribution.
 The word frequency and ranking plotted on the x and y axis of this logarithmically scaled graph follow a straight line, meaning it fulfills the assumptions of Zipf's Law[6].